 Research Assistant 2

-In March 2019 Bethanne selected to be the Connecticut Act Early Ambassador for Centers for Disease Control and Prevention (CDC).
+In March 2019 Bethanne was selected to be the Connecticut Act Early Ambassador for the Centers for Disease Control and Prevention (CDC).
 Act Early is a national campaign aiming to improve early identification of children with autism and other developmental disabilities so children and families can get the services and support they need.
 Created by the CDC’s National Center on Birth Defects and Developmental Disabilities and other federal partners, the campaign aims to educate parents, caregivers, and providers about childhood development, including early warning signs of autism and other developmental disorders, while promoting developmental screening and intervention.

 |Mailing Address||Center for Excellence in Developmental Disabilities | UConn Health|

 |Office Location||263 Farmington Avenue, Farmington, CT 06030 | MC 6222|